Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 ```

 ### -FrontendPoolName
-The name of the frontend address pool to usein the Scale Set load balancer.
+The name of the frontend address pool to use in the Scale Set load balancer.
 If no value is supplied, a new Frontend Address Pool will be created, with the same name as the scale set.

 ```yaml
 Type: System.String